-The OFA's framework for financing public bodies mandates the OFA to provide long-term financing to school boards, colleges, hospitals and Provincial corporations, boards and commissions.
-Under this framework, the OFA provided new loans to a number of public bodies, including Ontario colleges, school boards and crown corporations totalling \$234.1 million in 2015-16.
+The OFA's framework for financing public bodies mandates the OFA to provide long-term financing to crown agencies, school boards, colleges, hospitals and specified Provincial corporations, boards and commissions.
+Under this framework, the OFA provided new loans to a number of public bodies, including Ontario colleges, school boards and crown corporations totalling \$479.6 million in 2016-17.

-The OFA provided advice to the Ministry of Natural Resources and Forestry on work-out strategies for two forestry sector companies that had received financial assistance under the government's forestry sector support programs.
+The OFA provided advice to the Ministry of Natural Resources and Forestry on work-out strategies for a forestry sector company that had received financial assistance under the government's forestry sector support programs.